-4.1 Apparatus
+6.1.
+Apparatus

-We used Google Glass to implement the WPA since Google Glass provides at least two touch-less input modalities: voice commands and head movements.
-Moreover, the unobtrusive form factor of the Google Glass and covering small part of the users field of view makes the Google Glass the best available option for applications where having a good view over the real-world is crucial.
+We used Google Glass to implement the WPA since Google Glass provided at least two touch-less input modalities: voice commands and head movements.
+Moreover, the relatively unobtrusive form factor of Google Glass and the fact that it only covers a small part of the user's field of view made it the best available option for applications where having a good view over the real-world is crucial.
 We developed a simple image browser for displaying the X-rays in the surgery room.
-To visualize MRIs and X-ray scans, we modified Invesalius software that is an open-source medical imaging system1.
+To visualize MRIs and X-ray scans, we modified Invesalius, an open-source medical imaging system 1.